LouisMareau/DataScienceJupyter/README.md

 # DataScienceJupyter

-IBM Data Science Professional Certification exercises
+Following the IBM Professional Certification course, this project is a starting point to learn Watson Studio and Jupyter Notebooks, alongside other data science tools.